bruits/maudit/website/content/docs/routing.md

 ## Endpoints

 Maudit supports returning other types of content besides HTML, such as JSON, plain text or binary data.
 To do this, simply add a file extension to the route path and return the content in the `render` method.
+Both static and dynamic routes can be used as endpoints.

 ```rs
 use maudit::route::prelude::*;